-For the Minnesota Golden Gophers, having an offensive tackle drafted to the NFL is unusual.
-But there is nothing usual about 2022 NFL Draft prospect Daniel Faalele.
-His size, inexperience, and journey to the precipice of the NFL have all been rare.
-Yet, out of unusual circumstances comes a genuine NFL-caliber talent, and Faalele’s scouting report reveals a Sunday skill set wrapped up in his sizeable outer skin.
+There is nothing usual about Minnesota offensive tackle Daniel Faalele.
+His size, inexperience, and journey to the precipice of the NFL Draft have all been rare.
+Yet, out of unusual circumstances comes a genuine NFL-caliber talent.
+The pre-draft process might have cast more questions than answers, but Faalele’s scouting report reveals a potential Sunday skill set wrapped up in his sizeable outer skin.

 Daniel Faalele NFL Draft Profile